What You Can Do To Prevent Injury

 Just like with a gym workout, our bodies need time to adapt to a new level of pressure or intensity being placed upon it.
 Start small and work up.
 If you’ve been inactive for a long period of time, increase your level of exercise each week until you reach your goal.
 You wouldn’t just jump in and attempt to run a marathon without training.
 Weekend warriors tend to jump right into the activity before their bodies are up for the challenge.

 Warm Up And Cool Down

 Warming up is important for exercise, gardening, home renovations, etc. Putting a “cold” body to work may increase your chance of injury.
 Doing a couple of movements to loosen up your joints and muscles before you get started, will help your body prepare for the work ahead.
-Stretching afterward is also essential.
+Stretching afterwards is also essential.
 Muscular tension can force the weekend warrior to alter their movement patterns as compensation.
 This may affect your ability to lift with proper technique, for example, leading to an increased chance of injury.